Indiana License #HI00500083 ASHI Certified Inspector #207869 Inspector by Review GLC Chapter ASHI

 Flow test results: Normal

 73) The estimated useful life for most well pumps is 15 to 20 years.
 Based on information provided to the inspector, or evidence found during the inspection, the well pump may be near this age and may need replacing at any time.
+Although the pump and system was not leaking and worked normally, the board support is rotted and should be replaced soon.

 74) Well system operated normally today with no concerns noticed.